Mumbai Suburban Railway: Ticketing

 To save time, a Coupon Booklet can be purchased and the coupons can be punched for the designated fare at Coupon Validating Machines (CVMs) at every station.
 The ticket fares matrix is pasted above the CVM.
 As of October 2012, there are approximately 575 CVMs on Mumbai Suburban Railway stations.
 The Central Railway network has 350 and the Western Line has 225.

 In early 2015, the authorities decided to discontinue CVMs w.e.f 1 April 2015.
 This decision was taken due to extensive duplication of the coupons, and the lack of transparency.
 The coupons were also lacking a way to trace them.

-There are also Smart Cards available that can be topped up (recharged with some amount) and one can use it to print tickets for themselves from an Automatic Ticket Vending Machine (ATVMs).
-A Season Ticket' can be purchased if one is commuting regularly.
-One can choose the validity of these tickets from 1-month, 3 months to a year.
+There are also reloadable Smart Cards, and riders can use it to print tickets for themselves from an Automatic Ticket Vending Machine (ATVMs).
+A seasonal ticket is available for regular commuters.
+Riders can choose the validity of these tickets from 1-month, three months to a year.
 Season Tickets are the most cost-effective and time-efficient option for regular commuters.

-Recently, in 2022, the ATVM got a new feature, it has more payment methods.
+In 2022, the ATVM added new payment methods.
 Initially, it has only the Railway Smart Card payment option.
 But with the new payment methods, ticketing has become much faster.
 It has two features, first one is BHIM UPI QR CODE (Pay by Paytm) and the second one is BHIM UPI QR CODE (Pay by Freecharge).
-The process is very simple, we just have to select the destination station, where we want to go and then by selecting the QR CODE option, and the displayed QR CODE needs to be scanned through the passengers with the help of any of the payment application (like Gpay, Paytm, BharatPe, Phonepe, etc). and can further proceed by making the payment and getting the ticket in your hands.
-Smart cards can also be recharged similarly by placing the card on the slot and accessing the QR CODE for payment.
-And passengers are requested to make use of Digital QR CODE based payment facility in ATVMs installed at stations for hassle free cashless payments, saving time by avoiding queues at UTS counters.
-It may be noted that a discount of 0.5% can be availed on renewal of suburban season tickets using UPI QR CODE.